Top 3 PSAT Prep Strategies Every Student Should Know

-The PSAT is held in October of each year and our students have been hard at work prepping for the test.
-If you are just getting started, here are a few things to know as well as the top 3 PSAT prep strategies.
+The PSAT (think of it as a pre-SAT), owned by the College Board, is a multiple-choice test held in October of each year, and many high school students have been hard at work for months prepping on PSAT practice tests.
+If you are just getting started, here are a few things to know as well as the top 3 PSAT test tips.

-- The PSAT for most students is used as a practice SAT.
-Scores on the PSAT do not factor in the college admissions process.
+- The PSAT for most students is used as a practice SAT (also owned by the College Board).
+Scores on the PSAT exam do not factor in the college admissions process.

-- The National Merit Scholarship Program (NMSQT) uses PSAT scores as one of the factors to determine awards.
+- The National Merit Scholarship Program (NMSQT) uses PSAT scores from students as one of the factors to determine awards.
 To participate in this program, 11th graders must take the PSAT.

-- The PSAT is only given in October and is open to 9th, 10th and 11th graders.
+- The PSAT is usually given to over 3 million students on a Wednesday in October and is open to 9th, 10th, and 11th graders.

 Why Should I Take The PSAT